Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 ### HTML of the Line Chart Component

-Next up we will create the HTMl for our Component, it simply consist of a div container with an SVG.
+Next, we will create the HTML for our Component, consisting of a div container with an SVG.
 The SVG has a viewBox which defines the size of the SVG.
-The viewBox is a string which contains the x and y position of the top left corner and the width and height of the SVG.
+The viewBox is a string that contains the x and y position of the top left corner and the width and height of the SVG.
 We will use the width and height variables we defined earlier.

 We also set the `preserveAspectRatio` attribute to `none` so the SVG will scale to fit the container.